-HIV and AIDS has ravaged the African continent and orphaned many children.
+HIV and AIDS continues to ravage Africa and orphan many of her children.
 Knit comfort dolls can bring joy and hope to these children

 Do you remember how you were first struck by inspiration to knit for charity?